 The department of Molecular Microbiology and Immunology (MMI), in partnership with the faculty from the department of Veterinary Pathobiology (VPB), offers the Molecular Pathogenesis and Therapeutics Graduate Program (MPT) leading to a PhD degree.

 The comprehensive graduate program provides individualized training that is strongly oriented toward basic research in molecular and cellular biology, immunology and host-parasite interactions.
 Graduates who complete this training are prepared to pursue challenging and rewarding professional careers that involve research and teaching at supervisory levels in both the academic and private sectors.

 Students are selected for admission into the MPT program based on their potential to conduct high-quality, independent research.
-To be considered for the Life Sciences fellowship, application packets must be completed by Jan.
-10. The admissions committee will continue to review completed application packets for fall enrollment based on the amount of funding available.
+To be considered, application packets must be completed by December 5.
+The admissions committee will continue to review completed application packets for fall enrollment based on the amount of funding available.
 To be considered for admission, applicants must have submitted a completed application packet and have a bachelor’s degree from an accredited institution.